harshmaheshwari09/advent_of_code/Readme.md

 │       │   ├── Part2.java
 │       │   └── input.txt
 ```

+## Contributing
+If you have a different or optimized solution for any of the problems, feel free to contribute!
+Here's how you can contribute:

+1) Fork this repository.
+2) Create a new branch for your contribution.
+3) Implement your solution and ensure it passes the tests.
+4) Commit your changes and push the branch to your forked repository.
+5) Open a pull request with a detailed description of your solution.

+I appreciate any contributions and improvements to the existing solutions!

 ## Acknowledgments
 Advent of Code is created and maintained by Eric Wastl.
 Special thanks to Eric for providing these fun challenges year after year!